 Enzyme Engineering and Structural Biology

-The Enzyme Engineering and Structural Biology develops enzymes for biocatalysis, using structural biology and protein chemistry as our primary tools.
-We strive to take a modern approach to these well-established disciplines, with multidimensional experimental setup and increased throughput.
-We are particularly interested in enzymatic glycosylation of natural products, as a tool to control solubility, volatility, stability, compartmentalization, and toxicity.
+Using structural biology and protein chemistry as our primary tools, we strive to take a modern approach to these well-established disciplines, with multidimensional experimental setup and increased throughput.
+We are particularly interested in enzymatic glycosylation of natural products, such as aromas, fragrances, dyes, and pharmaceuticals, as a tool to control their solubility, volatility, stability, compartmentalization, and toxicity.
 For this, we focus on plant enzymes of the glycosyltransferase class.
-We work to elucidate glycosyltransferase structure-function relationships governing specificity, turn-over rate and stability.The group’s primary techniques are X-ray crystallography, HPLC, and machine learning.
+Our primary techniques are X-ray crystallography, rational design, machine learning, and HPLC.
+We work to elucidate glycosyltransferase structure-function relationships governing specificity, turn-over rate, and stability to ultimately develop low impact and industrially relevant enzymatic processes.

 If you are interested in joining us, please don’t hesitate to reach out.